-Effective July 1, 2020, Chugai has implemented a three-for-one stock split of its common stock.
-The number of shares allotted and the fair value at the grant date presents the amount after adjustments reflecting the stock split.
+Effective July 1, 2020, Chugai implemented a three-for-one stock split of its common stock.
+Regarding the restricted stocks granted prior to the stock split, the number of shares allotted and the fair value at the grant date presents the amount after adjustments reflecting the stock split.